lucas-anchieri/selection-simulations/README.md

 # Perform the actual simulations

-The first 3 scripts are used to simulate allele trajectories taking into account different parameters: Population size, selection coefficient, initial allele frequency, total number of generations.
+The first 3 scripts are used to simulate allele trajectories using SLiM taking into account different parameters: Population size, selection coefficient, initial allele frequency, total number of generations.

+**IMPORTANT UPDATE:** These script have been written for version 3 of SLiM.
+I have been made aware that with newer versions (SLiM 4 and above), the scripts dont work and have to be slightly adapted.
+I do not plan to do it myself.

 ## 01_simulate.sh